 Mini Oreo Icebox Cakes are a simple, no-bake dessert, perfect for hot days when you don’t want to turn on the oven.
-OREO cookies, flavored whipped cream, and fresh berries are all you need to make this quick and easy dessert!
+Oreo cookies, whipped cream, and fresh berries are all you need to make this quick and easy dessert!

-Icebox cakes, also known as no-bake cakes, are the lazy girl’s best friend.
+Icebox cakes, also known as no-bake cakes, are the lazy baker’s best friend.
 Craving a rich, creamy, cake-like dessert but also craving quality Netflix-and-couch time?
 Icebox cakes to the rescue!

-With just a handful of common pantry ingredients, you can throw together an icebox cake in 10-15 minutes, and have plenty of time left afterwards to binge watch an entire season of Nailed It.
+With just a handful of easy-to-find ingredients, you can throw together an icebox cake in 10-15 minutes, and have plenty of time left afterwards to binge watch an entire season of Nailed It.

 These cakes are incredibly simple to make, so they’re great for when you’re short on time or cooking with kids.
 But unlike some quickie recipes, they don’t taste like you took any shortcuts, and they’re fabulously rich and satisfying–not to mention adorable!

 Icebox cakes are most traditionally made in the shape of a round or rectangular cake, and cut into slices to serve.
-(This Chocolate Raspberry No-Bake Cake is a perfect example!)
+(My Chocolate Raspberry No-Bake Cake is a perfect example!)
 But they work equally well in smaller serving sizes, and mini cakes have the added advantage of looking cute and helping with portion control, if you’re into that sort of thing.
-Make them in nice glasses or ramekins for parties, in lidded jars for picnics–or in any small containers you have on hand!
+Make them in nice glasses or ramekins for parties, in lidded jars for picnics, a delicious Chocolate Bowl–or in any small containers you have on hand!

 There are lots of possibilities when it comes to no-bake cake ingredients.
 The most common cookies are probably either chocolate wafers or graham crackers, but any thin, crunchy cookie or sweet cracker should work.
-Gingersnaps, sugar cookies, vanilla wafers–even crunchy chocolate chip cookies are delicious!
+Gingersnaps, sugar cookies, vanilla wafers–even crunchy chocolate chip cookies or crunchy oatmeal cookies are delicious!